 Top of the page

 Down syndrome is a genetic condition caused by having an extra chromosome.
 It affects a baby's development.
 Children who have this condition may share similar features and have certain health issues.
-As they grow, they may learn to talk later than other children and have some intellectual disability.
-But with care and support, most people with Down syndrome can live full, healthy lives.
+As they grow, they often learn to talk later than other children and have some intellectual disability.
+But with extra care and support, most people with Down syndrome can live full, healthy lives.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.